bethanyvwatson/racko/README.md

  	--------------------------------------------------
 ```

-Think of the space between these vertical lines as the "shared" table space between all players.
+Think of the space between these horizontal lines as the "shared" table space between all players.

-During gameplay, players will see the Draw Pile and Discard Pile displayed between these vertical lines:
+Players will see the Draw Pile and Discard Pile displayed between these horizontal lines when gameplay starts:

 ```
 	--------------------------------------------------